ciscoheat/sveltekit-flash-message/README.md

 <button on:click={showMessage}>Show flash message</button>
 ```

+This will of course not set a cookie for the next request, it'll only update the flash message on the client.

 ## Client-side fetching and redirecting

 The flash message will update automatically on redirect or navigation, but when using [fetch](https://kit.svelte.dev/docs/web-standards#fetch-apis), you must call `updateFlash` afterwards: